 Iraqi-born, Cardiff-based artist Rabab Ghazoul is one of five artists featured in the Iraq Pavilion at this year’s Venice Biennale, with a three-channel video piece that focuses on Tony Blair’s testimony to the Chilcot Inquiry.
 Chris Sharratt finds out more.

 Timber Mirror Walk 2013, plywood, acrylic mirror and hand printed felt.
-Timber Mirror Walk 2015 Timber Mirrors were carried from the gallery to a heritage site called the Cliffs of Moher.
-I chose this site because it acted as […]
+Timber Mirrors were carried from the gallery to a heritage site called the Cliffs of Moher.
+I chose this site because it acted as a backdrop of everything and nothing.
+The […]

 ArtWorks Alliance, a new body backed by the Paul Hamlyn Foundation and with a-n amongst its founding members, has been formed to promote the strategic and developmental interests of participatory arts.